Choosing A Puppy From The Litter

 Watch The Puppies Play!

-Watch the pups while they play to see how they interact with each other and ask yourself the following questions:
+Watch the pups while they play, and ask yourself the following questions:

 • Do they seem happy?